stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 ## (2) Setting up the Reverse Pass

 Once we have stored the data we need for the reverse pass we need to actually write that reverse pass!
-We need to take our adjoint calculation and put it onto the callback stack so that when the users call `grad()` the adjoints are propogated upwards properly.
+We need to take our adjoint calculation and put it onto the callback stack so that when the users call `grad()` the adjoints are propagated upwards properly.

 For this we have a function called `reverse_pass_callback()`.
 Calling `reverse_pass_callback()` with a functor `f` creates an object on the callback stack that will call `f`.